 Before carrying an extended magazine for self-defense, practice your reloads and see if you have any problems.
 If not, go for it.

 Update: Since I wrote this review, Carlson designed and is now selling a product called MagFIX.
 The MagFIX currently fixes this problem on the Smith & Wesson Shield extended magazines.
 I hope to see a fix for the XD-S line of handguns coming from Safety Solutions Academy in the near future.

-I really like the Springfield Armory XD-S 4.0 handgun.
-It was utterly reliable with more than 10 different kinds of ammunition including hollowpoint defensive ammo.
-Recoil was mild, and I was more than acceptably accurate to 25 yards.
+I really liked the Springfield Armory XD-S 4.0 handgun.
+It was utterly reliable with a multitude of different ammunition loads including popular hollowpoint defensive ammo.
+Recoil was mild, and with it, I was more than acceptably accurate to 25 yards.